 That is one of the reasons why every TitleTap website comes with industry starter page content.
 This content includes text to advertise popular practice areas an attorney might want to include on their website and some of the most common services title agents typically offer to their customers.

-Of course, this text can be adjusted but we’ve found that it is often easier and faster for busy professionals to edit their content like MadLibs instead of writing it from scratch.
+Of course, this text can be adjusted but we’ve found that it is often easier and faster for busy professionals to edit their content instead of writing it from scratch.

-That being said, there is also an option for the busiest professionals to get custom content from a professional content writer on our team.
+That being said, there is also an option to get custom content from a professional content writer on our team.

 In addition, most of our plans actually come with a library of up to 125 blog posts that act as FAQs for common Google searches related to the industry.